 Under uniform pricing - the top panel in Figure 5.2 - the seller sets price p^ for all buyers.
 At this price, a total q^ buyers make a purchase.
 These buyers would be willing to pay more than p^ (with the exception of the very last buyer, who pays exactly her willingness to pay).
-As far as these buyers are concerned, the seller is leaving money on the table, specifically the area in red in the top panel of Figure 5.1, specifically, what the seller is missing by not charging high-valuation buyers as much as they would be willing to pay.
+As far as these buyers are concerned, the seller is leaving money on the table, specifically the area in red in the top panel of Figure 5.1.
+In other words, the area in red corresponds to what the seller is missing by not charging high-valuation buyers as much as they would be willing to pay.